openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 Guild Kick is the process in which the DAO members decide to kick a member out of the DAO for any given reason.

 In order to kick out a member of the DAO, the members must submit a proposal which needs to be voted on.
-If the proposal pass, then the member will be kicked out, and the kicked member will be able to withdraw his funds based on the number of shares and/or loot that the member was holding when the kick process was started.
+If the proposal passes, then the member will be kicked out, and the kicked member will be able to withdraw his funds based on the number of shares and/or loot that the member was holding when the kick process was started.

 The main goal is to give the members the freedom to choose which individuals or organizations should really be part of the DAO.